 The MAGS Netball Academy was set up in 2000 by former Silver Fern Bernice Mene, and was designed for Year 9-10 girls.
-It was later led by former Silver Fern and New Zealand age group coach Te Aroha Keenan, and is now overseen by Sarah Hann, who coached MAGS Premier Netball to a National title in 2018 and has been an Auckland Representative Coach.
+It was later led by former Silver Fern and New Zealand age group coach Te Aroha Keenan, and is now overseen by Kathy Henry.
+Kathy has been Head coach and an Assistant coach of two Beko teams as well a many representative teams throughout the levels.
+She has come to us from a Regional Development role and has been a selector for New Zealand Secondary Schools teams.

 In Year 9, students selected for the Netball Academy have two practical lessons per week with some basic theory work relating to rules, umpiring and game analysis.